yukuku/kotlin-web-site/docs/topics/arrays.md

 >
 {type="note"}

 You can assign an array to a variable.
-With this approach it may seem that you can dynamically add or remove elements to the array but Kotlin is actually creating a new array each time.
+With this approach it may seem that you can dynamically add or remove elements to the array, but Kotlin is actually creating a new array each time.
 We recommend that you use [mutable collections](collections-overview.md) instead, which are designed to make it easy to add and remove elements.

 ```kotlin
 fun main() {